ddamme05/FileSystem/README.md

 # File Storage System

-A secure, production-ready file storage application with S3 backend, JWT authentication, and comprehensive monitoring.
+This is a production-ready file storage application that keeps your files secure in S3.
+It comes with JWT authentication to protect your data and comprehensive monitoring so you know what's happening under the hood.

 **Stack:** Spring Boot 3.2 (Java 21) + React 19 + PostgreSQL + AWS S3 + Docker
 **Status:** Production-Ready & Fully Dockerized